crfroehlich/ts-tools/README.md

 ## `package.json` scripts
 `yarn beautify`
-- Perform aesthetic operations to make the project files easier to navigate and read.
+- Performs aesthetic operations to make the project files easier to navigate and read

 `yarn build`
-- assembles build scripts into a single js module with type definitions.
+- Assembles build scripts into a single js module with type definitions

 `yarn build:dev`
-- assembles build scripts into a single js module with type definitions.
+- Assembles build scripts into a single js module with type definitions

 `yarn build:watch`
-- build and test concurrently while developing.
+- Builds and tests concurrently while you develop

 `yarn clean`
-- Purges all temporary folders.
+- Purges all temporary folders

 `yarn count`
-- count lines of source code
+- Counts lines of source code

 `yarn docs:sync-readme`
-- creates or updates a new readme with a toc, script docs, links to docs and a license
+- Creates or updates a new readme with a standard set of readme sections, including a toc, yarn script documention, links to repo documentation files and an NS8 license

 `yarn generate:exports`
 - Generates index.ts files for all exports recursively in the 'src' folder

 `yarn lint`
-- Lints the codebase.
+- Lints the codebase

 `yarn lint:docs`
-- Documentation coming soon.
+- Lints the code documentation

 `yarn lint:fix`
-- Lints the codebase and automatically fixes what it can.
+- Lints the codebase and automatically fixes what it can

 `yarn test`
+- Runs tests and calculates test coverage

+`yarn test:fast`
-- Runs tests and calculates test coverage.
+- Runs tests in parallel and calculates test coverage

+`yarn test:watch`
+- Re-runs tests as you develop

 ## License
 See [License](./LICENSE)